Escaped Pennsylvania killer stole a van over the weekend and tried to contact acquaintances, police say. Here’s where the search stands | KRDO

 By Nouran Salahieh, CNN

-(CNN) — The massive manhunt for the convicted killer who escaped from a Pennsylvania prison stretched into a twelfth day Monday after he slipped past a police perimeter, stole a van, changed his appearance and tried to contact past acquaintances, authorities said.
+(CNN) — The massive manhunt for the convicted killer who escaped from a Pennsylvania prison stretched into a 12th day Monday after he slipped past a police perimeter over the weekend, stole a van, changed his appearance and tried to contact past acquaintances, authorities said.

 The search for Danelo Cavalcante, 34, shifted dramatically over the weekend after he was spotted more than 20 miles from where police were looking – signaling he had somehow gotten past the hundreds of officers searching in and around Longwood Gardens, about 35 miles west of Philadelphia, where he had been spotted several times in recent days.